OpenMDAO/OpenMDAO/openmdao/docs/features/recording/reading_data.rst

     openmdao.recorders.tests.test_sqlite_reader.TestFeatureSqliteReader.test_feature_list_inputs_and_outputs
     :layout: interleave

-The :code:`Case.list_inputs` and :code:`Case.list_outputs` have optional filtering arguments.
+The :code:`Case.list_inputs` and :code:`Case.list_outputs` methods have optional arguments that let you filter based on variable names what gets listed.
 This is shown in these examples.

 .. embed-code::
     openmdao.recorders.tests.test_sqlite_reader.TestFeatureSqliteReader.test_feature_list_inputs_and_outputs_with_includes_excludes